SBCV celebrates 25 years of church planting at annual homecoming

 Upon recommendation from the executive board, messengers approved the proposed Ministry Investment Plan (MIP) of $10,750,000 for the upcoming 2025 fiscal year, which is a slight increase from the 2024 Ministry Investment Plan.

 Of the total adopted Ministry Investment Plan amount, $10.3 million comes from SBC of Virginia churches giving related to Cooperative Program contributions.
 The adopted plan will be distributed with 51% going to national Southern Baptist Convention (SBC) Cooperative Program ministries and 49% distributed to state level SBC of Virginia Cooperative Program ministries.
-This is the same%age of allocation as previous years.
+This is the same percentage of allocation as previous years.

 Upon recommendation, 32 churches requesting partnership with the SBCV were approved by messengers, and 18 new church plants were announced.